jarczano/Sudoku-Solver-Web-App/README.md

 - Add the SSL certificate `cert.crt` and the private key `private.key` to the main folder.
 You can generate them for free using OpenSSL.
 - Run `main.py`: `python main.py`

 The application can be accessed on devices connected to the local network using the address displayed after running `main.py`.
+Model training is available in a local version aplication.

 ## Technologies:
 - Numpy